 Guided tours and workshops for self-contained groups such as NYC Department of Education District 75 school classes or Adult Day Habilitation programs throughout the city.
 Exhibition tours and art-making workshops are designed to engage all participants by providing layers of multisensory experiences and support for differentiated learning.

 - Partnerships with organizations such as the American Cancer Society and Selfhelp Community Services’s Virtual Senior Center provide a distance learning community for seniors who are homebound.
-For more information, please contact Michelle Lopez, Manager, ArtAccess at 718.592.9700 x138 or email@example.com.

 Autism Initiatives are a slate of programs dedicated to creating more welcoming spaces in cultural institutions for families affected by autism.
 We have provided international guidance to cultural institutions in locations as far reaching as Australia and Korea.
 Locally, in partnership with the Queens Library, we have trained librarians across New York City on methods for supporting families and children affected by autism.
 Room to Grow: A Guide to Arts Programming in Community Spaces for Families Affected by Autism.
 This guide published by the Queens Museum and funded by IMLS offers recommendations to community spaces, libraries, museums, and other cultural institutions for developing programs and experiences for families affected by autism.
 Read the book online here: English or Spanish.

 Professional Development Our ArtAccess staff is well versed in creating opportunities for educational and social inclusion of all visitors through the arts.
 Our staff of art therapists is trained in Creative Art Therapy and Cognitive-Behavioral approaches.
 Professional development opportunities in ArtAccess include training for arts integration and sensitivity training for educators, teaching artists, librarians, docents, and therapy professionals.
 To learn more about our professional development click here.

-Programs in ArtAccess are supported by grants from the John H. and Ethel G. Noble Charitable Trust, Museums ConnectSM made possible by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and is administered by the American Alliance of Museums, Barker Welfare Foundation, John F. Kennedy Center for the Performing Arts, Astoria Federal Savings, and Michael Tuch Foundation.
-Additional support provided by the New York City Department of Cultural Affairs and New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+ArtAccess programs at the Queens Museum are made possible by the Stavros Niarchos Foundation and the Phyllis Backer Foundation, Inc. The VSA Arts Connect All Workshop/Residency program is provided in 2018-2019 under a contract with the John F. Kennedy Center for the Performing Arts.
+Additional support is provided by the New York City Department of Cultural Affairs and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.